 As in real estate, the three factors that determine the dangers associated with an edema are location, location, location.

 Keep informed about workplace hazards with proper labeling techniques and safety posters available from Safety Emporium.

 Exposure to toxic chemicals can cause a variety of edemas.
 Pulmonary edema (fluid in the lungs) is particularly dangerous if not treated.
-Be sure to avoid inhalation of chemicals whenever possible and use proper protective measures such as fume hoods, respirators etc. as suggested on the Safety Data Sheet for the material.
+Be sure to avoid inhalation of chemicals whenever possible and use proper protective measures such as fume hoods, respirators etc. as suggested in Section 8 (exposure controls/personal protection) of the SDS.

 See also: inflammation, vesicant.

 Entry last updated: Sunday, July 10, 2022.
 This page is copyright 2000-2022 by ILPI.
 Unauthorized duplication or posting on other web sites is expressly prohibited.
 Send suggestions, comments, and new entry desires (include the URL if applicable) to us by email.